Rakshit1411/edudocs/README.md

-# edutiate
+# EduDocs
-This is an app for EDUTIATE.
+This is an app for EduDocs.